The Coffee Table

 Review:

 This is a movie that I got the chance to see via screener thanks to Scott from Cinephobia Releasing.
 The title caught my attention.
 When I figured out that this was a horror film, I knew that I'd check it out.
 What I found interesting is that this got its official first screening at a film festival back in 2022.
-It got its wide release in 2024, so that gives me another to add to my list.
+Its wide release is in 2024, so that gives me another to add to my list.
+I’ve also given it a second watch to see how it sits with me for the end of year.

 Synopsis: Jesús (David Pareja) and María (Estefanía de los Santos) are a couple going through a difficult time in their relationship.
 Nevertheless, they have just become parents.
 To shape their new life, they decide to buy a new coffee table.
 A decision that will change their existence.

-The movie then shifts to Jesús putting it together.
+The movie then shifts to Jesús bringing up to their apartment.
+María refuses to help.
 It turns out that he's missing a screw.
 He called the store, saying that it wasn't in the box and that he needed it brought to him today.
 He cannot come back to get it.
-María decides to go to the grocery store since Jesús' brother and his girlfriend are coming over to meet the baby.
+María decides to go to the grocery store since Jesús' brother and his new girlfriend are coming over to meet the baby.
 The child is left in the care of Jesús.

 That is where I'll leave my recap and introduction to the story.
-Where I want to start is re-iterating that I came into this one blind.
+Where I want to start is re-iterating that I came into this one blind and I also believe anyone who sees this should.
 This movie was uncomfortable for me in the best way possible.
 It sets the stage about where this couple is currently.
 I've been here before with my wife.
 You just get in a rough spot and bicker constantly.
 Then this takes a nosedive into a dark event that rocked me to the core.
 I should say here, this affected me differently than most people, I'm sure.
 Please keep that in mind when going forward.
 I will also avoid spoilers.

 Now that I've gotten that out of the way, this becomes a character study of Jesús for the most part.
 He knows everything that has happened.
 I could feel the weight of the pressure mounting on him.
 Things aren't good with María.
 By having their son, he has lost himself.
 A newborn completely changes things and we see that it has strained their relationship.
 What is interesting is the first reveal of what Ruth thinks, Jesús is annoyed and doing what he can to make her stop.
 She is misreading things.
 This is just another added wrinkle that complicates Jesús' life as he tries to figure out what to do after the event.